micahriggan/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 templateKey: 'about-page'
 path: /about
-title: Micah
+title: About Me
 ---
-### Coding
+Hi, I'm Micah.
 I spend most of my time coding.
-I'm usually busy hacking away on node, typescript, or solidity projects.
+I'm usually busy hacking away on node, typescript, or smart-contract projects.
 [Check out my github](https://github.com/micahriggan) to see what I'm currently working on.

+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/micah-riggan) or follow me on [Twitter](https://twitter.com/micahriggan)

 ### Bitcore
 I started working @ BitPay Jan 2018.
 So far my main project there is Bitcore v8.
 This iteration of Bitcore-Node uses MongoDb and Typescript.
 [Check it out on github](https://github.com/bitpay/bitcore/tree/v8.0.0)